linxiaoyuan/os-tutorial/03-bootsector-memory/README.md

 ```nasm
 [org 0x7c00]
 ```
+org effect the label, like move bx, label, it will turn bx to add on org value.
+[bx] not add on org
 Go ahead and **open `boot_sect_memory_org.asm`** and you will see the canonical way to print data with the boot sector, which is now attempt 2.
 Compile the code and run it, and you will see how the `org` command affects each previous solution.